jermaks/SeleniumCucumberAutomation/README.md

 Rest Sandbox:
 https://rbeqres.in/

-Rest Client options:
+Rest Client:
 - REST Assured
-- fasterxml jackson

 Todo:
 1. Implement REST Assured Rest tests.
-2. Add Users model and method(s) to enable retrieval of the User List.
-3. Add POST requests and related test(s).
+2. Add POST requests and related test(s).
-4. Try to use chain of responsibility pattern.
+3. Try to use chain of responsibility pattern.
-5. Implement auto build in Jenkins when Push on Git.
+4. Implement auto build in Jenkins when Push on Git.
-6. Implement Test Analytics (Allure?).
+5. Implement Test Analytics (Allure?).
-7.
+6.

 Done:
 1. Implement Logger(SLF4J) to be able to see in Console and Jenkins Console Output: